dynamiquet/Project-SAND/user_analysis.md

 -  This assumption does not account for individuals with low digital literacy or those unfamiliar with disaster-related terminology.
 -  A user with minimal technology experience may struggle to interpret the results or navigate through dropdowns and checkboxes.
 - **Design:**
-  - Implement tooltips and hover explanations** for disaster-related terms.
+  - Implement tooltips and hover explanations for disaster-related terms (We have some resources on the resources page).
-  - Include a guided tutorial or "How to Use" page to help users navigate the platform.
   - Ensure tab-based navigation and keyboard shortcuts for accessibility.

 ##### **Assumption 2: The Website is Accessible Across All Devices and Internet Speeds**